ChiragV21/Taskmate/README.md

-- User App contains the code of user authenication.
+- users_app contains the code of user authenication.
 - Developed a task management application using views, models, forms, templates, and the concept of base templates.
 - Designed visually appealing and responsive forms for optimal user experience.
 - Incorporated user authentication and login functionality to track individual users.